Sign up to our mailing list to discover the future of beauty and wellness.

 Aubrey de Grey is one of the chief protagonists exploring longevity to improve our ‘healthspan’ – the length of time for which we enjoy good health.
 Interviewed in 2018 he explained, “The longevity theory is essentially about preventing people from getting sick.
 The model takes an engineering approach to human life.
 The aim is to use rejuvenation biotechnologies directly to remove, repair, replace, or render harmless the cellular and molecular damage caused by the biological ageing process.
 Getting frail and miserable and dependent is no fun, and if you can reduce the process of degradation to the point where it never crosses the threshold of causing a life-threatening disease, we could effectively defeat ageing – and live to 1,000, or perhaps longer.”

 But it’s far from Weird Science.
 The Milken Institute, Centre for the Future of Ageing, predicts that by 2030 more people worldwide will be over the age of 60 than under 10.
 Ageing well is a global concern, with the British Medical Journal calling for more investment in longevity tactics.
-“The hottest topic in medical science today is the Grand Unified Theory of Disease, which finds that nearly all disease is caused by chronic inflammation,” explains Dr Paul Clayton, clinical pharmacologist and pharmaco-nutritionist.
+“The hottest topic in medical science today is the Grand Unified Theory of Disease, which finds that nearly all disease is caused by chronic inflammation,” explains Prof. Paul Clayton, clinical pharmacologist and pharmaco-nutritionist.
 “This revolutionary new idea is accepted by most clinical scientists but has not yet reached the doctors who still rely on synthetic drugs.
 Most drugs treat symptoms rather than the root causes of disease and by the time symptoms emerge, the disease has already progressed a long way.
 Age-related diseases develop silently for many years before they finally emerge and start to cause pain or disability.
 The drug model fails to prevent the gathering tides of diabetes, dementia, allergy, cancer and osteoporosis.”